Tensor network variational optimizations for real-time dynamics: application to the time-evolution of spin liquids: Introduction

 Our methods deal with quench Hamiltonians which preserve both lattice and spin symmetries.
 Such symmetries in the initial state and in the quench Hamiltonian will be used explicitly in the procedure.
 However, the preservation of the U(1) gauge symmetry depends on the method used as discussed later.
 To illustrate the methods we shall consider a simple quench protocol,

-where $H$ is the NN Heisenberg model on the square lattice, and take advantage of the small entanglement of our initial state as well as the full lattice and spin symmetries to study the time evolution $|\Psi(t)\big>=\exp{(-iHt)}|\Psi_0\big>$ over a small time $t>0$ interval.
+where $H$ is the NN Heisenberg model on the square lattice, and take advantage of the small entanglement (bounded by $\ln{3}$ per bond) of our initial state as well as the full lattice and spin symmetries to study the time evolution $|\Psi(t)\big>=\exp{(-iHt)}|\Psi_0\big>$ over a small time $t>0$ interval.
 Note that, hereafter, the time $t$ will be expressed in units of the inverse-coupling $1/J$.

 In recent years, progress have been made in developing 2D tensor network methods for real and imaginary time evolution.
 In particular, Projected Entangled Pair States (PEPS) on the infinite lattice (infinite-PEPS or iPEPS) have been used to study the dynamics in the 2D quantum Ising model after a quench from a fully polarized (product) state~\cite{Czarnik2018,Czarnik2019}, with the goal of (approximately) maximizing the overlap of the PEPS with the exact time-evolved state.
 Very recently, in order to go beyond the previous simplified schemes, the optimization was performed in a tangent space of the iPEPS variational manifold~\cite{Dziarmaga2022}.
 Our current developments follow the same conceptual ideas but take into account explicitly all the symmetries in the problem to improve the accuracy and efficiency of the variational optimization scheme.
 Note also that our initial state is a correlated entangled state, in contrast to most studies starting from a product state.
 The new schemes will be compared to the simplest Simple Update (SU) scheme, which will serve later on as a reference.